 At top: DIY mini water blobs | Hello, Wonderful

-2. Play a board game.
-Get the whole family together to play one of our favorite card games or group board games together.
+Or, give yourself a break and hand the kids a game older and younger siblings can play together.
 We even have some great picks specifically for board games for older kids, because you can only play Candyland so many times.

 3. Learn a new skill.
-What has your kid be wanting to learn lately?
+What fun hobby has your kid wanted to learn lately?
 How to bend a soccer ball into the corner of the goal?
-How to create gorgeous hand-lettered chalk board art — or just learn script?
+How to create gorgeous hand-lettered chalk board art — or just learn cursive?
+How to braid hair?
 How to decorate a perfect cupcake?
 How to say “hello” in ten languages?
+How to tie-dye?
 How to make a new pattern of friendship bracelets?
-Spend some time together helping kids practice a new craft and maybe even find a new screen-free obsession.

 5. Learn a new language.
 Check out some Pimsleur or Rosetta Stone audio CDs at the library, and listen to them while you color or work on a puzzle.
 Or, if you’re willing to give them a little educational screen time, try DuoLingo or TinyCards.
 It’s amazing how fast kids pick up new languages.